Sagone, Corsica

-Sagone is a small seaside resort on the west coast of the island of Corsica in the commune of Vico.
+Sagone or Saone is a small seaside resort on the west coast of the island of Corsica in the commune of Vico.

 The settlement dates back to the 4th century, when a Roman villa was built there, with other buildings for slaves or peasants.

 A Christian church was built in the 5th or 6th century, later abandoned.

 A new cathedral was built in the 12th century, seat of the Roman Catholic Diocese of Sagone.

 The Genoese built a tower in the 16th century to defend Sagone against Barbary pirates.

-By the 18th century the town was deserted and the cathedral had been abandoned.
+The cathedral had been abandoned by the 18th century, and the town was deserted.

 The tower was badly damaged in 1811 during an attack by the British.

 Today the village is growing again due to tourism.

 Location

 Sagone is on the west coast of Corsica on the Anse de Sagone, a bay in the Golfe de Sagone, to the north of Ajaccio.

 It is in the commune of Vico.

 The D81 coastal road connects the village to Cargèse to the west and to Ajaccio to the south.

 The Sagone River flows through the town into the Anse de Sagone.

 The Gulf of Sagone extends from Capo di Feno in the south to Cargese in the North, and is known for its sandy beaches which include a beach beside the village of Sagone.

 The Sagone valley is the most northerly of the watersheds in the Liamone landscape.

 The lower valley has large beaches and gentle relief, and is urbanized along its coastal fringe, with an almost continuous constructed line.

 Behind the seaside resort there are some remains of the city of Sagone, a Roman colony and later the seat of a bishopric, that was abandoned before the 16th century due to malaria epidemics and barbarian raids.

 Residential housing estates have been developed on the side of the Capu a u Bellu, the site of the Genoese tower, somewhat spoiling the landscape.

 In 2021 militants of the nationalist Core in Fronte organization denounced the public auction of three sites on the subdivision beside the Genoese Tower.

 They noted that the largest and most expensive site was in the immediate vicinity of the tower, and its high price could only be due to speculation that building would be allowed.

 A spokesman had earlier stated, "We have never built as many homes as in the last six years, more than 5,000 per year.
 Corsica is demographically suffocated with a colonization of population which is changing the matrix of the Corsican people".